amaximus/bkk_stop/README.md

 **ignoreNow** (Optional): Ignore vehicles already in the station (default: true) <br />

 #### Lovelace UI
-Lovelace UI does not support platform attributes natively.
+Lovelace UI does not support platform attributes natively.<br />
 Inspired by [entity-attributes-card](https://github.com/custom-cards/entity-attributes-card)
-on handling attributes in Lovelace, a custom BKK Stop card was a dept and now made available for Lovelace UI.
+on handling attributes in Lovelace, a Lovelace custom card was a dept and now made available for BKK Stop.

-Once bkk-stop-card.js got downloaded into your $homeassitant_config_dir/www, add the following lines to your ui-lovelace.yaml:
+Once bkk-stop-card.js got downloaded into your $homeassitant_config_dir/www, add the following lines to your ui-lovelace.yaml (entity should be the sensor of bkk_stop platform you defined):
 ```
 resources:
   - {type: module, url: '/local/bkk-stop-card.js'}